100ML SWEET ALMOND OIL

 You can use a long-burning electric perfume oil lamp, ie if indoors, an aromatherapy diffuser, or a candle to heighten the experience with

 sensual fragrance.
-Be careful, though, not to assault the senses, especially if you’re already using aromatic massage oil, that would be way too concentrated (environment).
+Be careful, though, not to assault the senses, especially if you’re already using aromatic massage oil, which would be way too concentrated (environment).

 Be prepared.
 Have everything on hand before you start.
 This includes as listed previously, slightly warmed massage oil, a large towel to cover the areas not being worked on, two glasses of water, finger foods (optional tho), a few hand towels for cleanup, a robe for your client, and so on, you may also want to introduce other things, (improvising is welcome) so that the sensual atmosphere is not disturbed while you scurry off to find something.